 If your divorce is contested, you may need legal assistance.
-Divorces involving substantial financial assets or custody issues might require help.
+Divorces involving substantial financial assets or child custody issues might require help.
 People hire an attorney because they need an attorney, and this often applies to handling a divorce.
-If this describes your situation, then it's probably time to find a lawyer.
+If this describes your situation, it's probably time to find a lawyer.

 Alternatives to Litigation: Divorce Mediation

-Mediation is a form of alternative dispute resolution.
-Essentially, mediation involves a neutral third party (the mediator) bringing together two disputing parties and helping them reach a mutually-agreed resolution.
-The benefits of divorce mediation can be considerable.
-Couples can divide assets and property, decide child custody issues, and end their marriage in a relatively harmonious manner.
-It’s often faster and cheaper than going through full divorce proceedings.
+It's often faster and cheaper than going through full divorce proceedings.
 Divorce through mediation can also prepare both sides for working together after a marriage ends.
 This can be particularly important when children are in the picture.
+Learn more about divorce mediation by checking out FindLaw's page Divorce Mediation Overview.

 You Don't Have to Go Through It Alone.
 Get Legal Help